Code-Institute-Submissions/Geoskincare-Malaysia/README.md

    - ### Code

-      1. [Bootstrap](https://getbootstrap.com/) For majority fo the page like row and column, carousel, video and navbar.
+      1. [Bootstrap](https://getbootstrap.com/) For majority of the page like row and column, carousel, video and navbar.
       2. [Nav center](https://www.codeply.com/go/qhaBrcWp3v) To center the navigation bar on Desktop and Tablet display.

    - ### Media